 Dealing with structural breaks

 In this study, we propose effective forecasting models for retailer product sales at SKU level by taking into account the impact of structural breaks.
-In this section, we introduce the Intercept Correction (IC) method and the Estimation Window Combining (EWC) method which are incorporated into one of the stages in our proposed method.
+In this section, we introduce the Intercept Correction (IC) method and the Estimation Window Combining (EWC) method which will be later incorporated as one of the stages in our proposed method.
+None of the methods assume that we know the unobserved change of the true effect of the marketing activities.

 4.1 The Intercept Correction method